jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 🔥 Blazing fast

 One of the most important points is that Gatsby is engineered for performance from the ground up.
-A default project setup with Gatsby starts off with Lighthouse scores of 100 across Performance, Accessibility, Best Practices and SEO and can be configured in seconds to deploy as a [Progressive Web App][15] (PWA).
+A default project setup with Gatsby starts off with Lighthouse scores of 100 across Performance, Accessibility, Best Practices, and SEO and can be configured in seconds to deploy as a [Progressive Web App][15] (PWA).

 #### 🛠 Tooling